Sri Lanka is a

 Internal trafficking in male children was also a problem,

-Environment and Children Everywhere (PEACE), a domestic NGO, estimated that in
+Protecting Environment and Children Everywhere (PEACE), a domestic NGO,

-young men aged 15 to 18 years are self-employed prostitutes; however, some
+an additional 7,000 young men aged 15 to 18 years are self-employed

-organizations believe the PEACE numbers to be inflated.
+prostitutes; however, some organizations believe the PEACE numbers to be

 The Government took action during 2001 to prepare a national

-project funded by the ILO.
-On a local level, on October 1, the police opened
+regional project funded by the ILO.
+On a local level, on October 1, the

-an office to work as part of the NCPA in children's issues, including
+police opened an office to work as part of the NCPA in children's issues,

 The country has a reputation as a destination for foreign